autolab-fi/line-robot-curriculum/lessons/module_8/PID.md

 So far, we’ve seen how the proportional term reacts to present error and how the integral term accumulates past errors.
 But both of these only respond after an error happens.
 The derivative term predicts future behavior by measuring how fast the error is changing.

-If the robot is correcting too aggressively, the derivative slows things down before it overshoots.
+If the rover is correcting too aggressively, the derivative slows things down before it overshoots.
 This makes the system more stable and less wobbly.

 ## ![Pid](https://github.com/pranavk-2003/line-robot-curriculum/blob/assignments/images/module_8/pid_f.png?raw=True)